 See your doctor or health professional immediately if vaginal yeast infections:

 - do not clear up easily with proper treatment

 - recur (recurrence within a 2 month period)

 or the following symptoms are experienced:

 Candida Case Study

 Susan decided to discontinue the oral contraceptive pill and was prescribed a course of herbs to rebalance her hormone levels.
 Once her cycle was regular, it was time to address the issue of frequent thrush episodes.
 A finger prick blood test confirmed the presence of Candida.
-Her natural health practitioner began to treat this with the herb Pau D’Arco at 3,000 mg per day, and placed Susan on an anti-candida diet eliminating all foods containing yeast and sugar for a period of two weeks and gradually reintroducing some of these foods.
+Her natural health practitioner began to treat this with the herb Pau D’Arco at 3,000 mg per day, and placed Susan on an anti-candida diet.
+All foods containing yeast and sugar were eliminated for a period of two weeks and then gradually reintroduced some.
 Susan focused on a maintenance diet of foods which have minimal or low sugar content such as fresh fruit and vegetables, wholegrain breads and pastas.
 She also included probiotic supplements daily to help rebalance the micro-organisms in her gut.

 Susan continues to follow the maintenance diet and drinks only the occasional glass of wine and says she feels much healthier.
 Best of all she has not experienced any thrush or sinusitis since.